 (continuing)

 Maybe the reason I thought it was about Don Quixote is because Don Quixote was such a terrible problem for himself.
 Sure, everyone roots for him.
 But his ideal cost him.
 He was lost in his madness.
-The further you got into the play the more it started to look like, you know…
+The further you got into the play, the harder it was for me to find you.
+I know that sounds crazy.
+I ran.
+I’m sorry, Joe.
+We should have talked, I know.

 JOE